bobpeers/Alteryx_SDK_Delete/README.md

 # Alteryx_SDK_Delete
-Custom Alteryx tool to delete files from the filesystem
+Custom Alteryx tool to delete files from the filesystem.
+Files will be __permanently deleted without warning__.

 ## Installation
 Download the yxi file and double click to install in Alteyrx.
 The tool will be installed in the __File System__ category.